 Now to be fair, free critiques are a tricky thing because they can tell you what’s “wrong” but don’t usually offer much in terms of solutions.
 Still, a real (free) critique should at the very least address specific problem areas and explain clearly and concisely what’s not working and why.

 Wondering whether the resume critique you received is real or a scam?
 Check out this revealing article (and a copy of the mass critique form that’s being passed around…) by reknown headhunter, Nick Corcodilos: Free Resume Critiques: The New Career-Industry Racket.

 #2 Make Sure the Company You Pick Provides More Than One Method of Contact

-Call me old school, but when I spend my hard-earned money, I like having a phone number I can call in case I have a problem or urgent question.
+Call me old school, but when I’m spending my hard-earned money, I like having access to a phone number I can call in case I have a problem or urgent question.
 Like most people, I’m busy and appreciate the convenience of email communication, but I wouldn’t be completely comfortable with email only contact.
-Also, somethings are hard to communicate via email.
+Also, somethings are just plain hard to communicate electronically.
 I don’t know, maybe that’s just me.

 #3 Check the Certification Status

 The company in question claims to have CPRW (Certified Professional Resume Writer) certification from the Professional Association of Resume Writers and Career Coaches (PARW/CC).
 Except they don’t.
 It’s simple to confirm this information yourself by contacting PARW/CC president, Frank Fox directly.
 I’m sure you wouldn’t hire a contractor to renovate your kitchen or bathroom without confirming their license, insurance, and bonding was current, right?
 Always, always follow up and confirm any claimed credentials for yourself.
 (UPDATE: I’ve been informed that this company recently removed the CPRW certification logo from their website)